Regional Relief and Recovery Fund (RRRF) — funding requests up to $1,000,000

 - Confirmation that the business is continuing its operations

 - Other metrics as may be requested by WD

-WD may request a copy of the Recipient’s financial statements.
+WD will request a copy of the Recipient’s financial statements.

 More information and questions